Skip to content

 Salt Lakes

-Being only 50 kilometres away from the Libyan border, Siwa has been isolated for centuries.
-Since the 1980s, it has been open to tourism, but it remained forsaken and not part of the popular destinations in Egypt.
+Siwa has been isolated for centuries, only 50 kilometres from the Libyan border.
+Since the 1980s, it has been open to tourism, but it has remained forsaken and not part of the popular destinations in Egypt.
 As a result, Siwa still preserves its pristine, tender, and distinguished ecosystem.

-Siwa salt lakes lack proper promotion, and they receive visitors amounting to about 10,000 Egyptians and some 500 foreigners a year.
+Siwa salt lakes lack proper promotion and receive visitors, amounting to about 10,000 Egyptians and some 500 foreigners a year.
 Hence, tourism there is still at an early stage.

 The Four Major Salt Lakes in Siwa

-There are four main salt lakes in Siwa: Zeitoun Lake in the east, with an area of 5760 acres; Siwa Lake, with an area of 3,600 acres; Aghormy Lake in the north-east, with an area of 960 acres; and Maraqi Lake in the west, with an area of 700 acres.
-There are several other lakes in Siwa, including Taghaghin Lake, Al-Awsat Lake, and Shayata Lake.
+There are four leading salt lakes in Siwa: Zeitoun Lake in the east, with an area of 5760 acres; Siwa Lake, with an area of 3,600 acres; Aghormy Lake in the north-east, with an area of 960 acres; and Maraqi Lake in the west, with an area of 700 acres.
+Several other lakes in Siwa include Taghaghin Lake, Al-Awsat Lake, and Shayata Lake.

 Zeitoun Lake, the biggest salt lake in the Siwa Oasis, has a fascinating scene of a lake appearing on the edge of the wilderness 30 kilometres east of Siwa.
 The shimmering crystal waters of Zeitoun Lake are jaw-dropping.
 Maraqi Lake, known as Fatnas Lake, has the highest salt concentration.
 Between Zeitoun and Maraqi, Aghormy Lake is found, and local companies use it for health treatments.
 Aghormy Lake is a perfect healing spot that leaves you delighted and full of life.